-We are also party to a right-of-use agreement with Paragon whereby we have access to and the right to use certain office space leased by Paragon in Chicago, Illinois.
-For the three and nine months ended September 30, 2023 March 31, 2024, we paid fees of \$0.1 million and \$0.2 million, respectively, pursuant to this agreement.
+We are party to a right-of-use agreement with Paragon Biosciences, LLC ("Paragon") whereby we have access to and the right to use certain office space leased by Paragon in Chicago, Illinois.
+For the three and six months ended March 31, 2024 June 30, 2024, we paid fees of \$0.1 million and \$0.2 million, respectively, pursuant to this agreement.